-As you begin your journey towards drug and alcohol recovery, the first step at most inpatient rehab centers is professional assessment.
-Before treatment begins, medical and mental health professionals must better understand your physical and mental state in order to make your recovery experience smoother and more effective.
-Before any initial consultations take place, however, addiction professionals will stop to talk to you during the intake process.
-Taking up to an hour or two to fully complete, the intake process is your time to communicate any concerns, and to help the recovery center gain an accurate picture of your dependency issues, lifestyle and background.
+As you begin your drug and alcohol recovery journey, the first step at most inpatient rehab centers is a professional assessment.
+Before treatment begins, medical and mental health professionals must better understand your physical and psychological state to make your recovery experience smoother and more effective.
+However, before any initial consultations occur, addiction professionals will stop to talk to you during the intake process.
+Taking up to an hour or two to fully complete, the intake process is your time to communicate any concerns and help the recovery center gain an accurate picture of your dependency issues, lifestyle, and background.

 Intake Questions Commonly Asked in Alcohol and Drug Recovery

-While many types of questions may be included in the intake process, certain topics tend to be frequently asked about.
-By familiarizing yourself with the questions beforehand, you can ensure to give the most complete and accurate answers to your intake professional.
-Here are just a few of the questions that you might want to think about before the intake process.
+While many questions may be included in the intake process, specific topics tend to be frequently asked about.
+By familiarizing yourself with the questions beforehand, you can be sure to give the most complete and accurate answers to your intake professional.
+Here are just a few questions that you might want to think about before the intake process.

 - Why and when did you decide to seek alcohol or drug recovery treatment?

 Knowing what circumstances led you to treatment can help addiction professionals learn more about your drug and alcohol addiction.
 Additionally, where you are at in your psychological and physical healing can be important information for your recovery team.

 - When did you first begin drinking alcohol or using drugs?

 Questions about drug and alcohol use aim to understand the arc of your journey through dependency—not for any punitive reason.
 So answer these questions as honestly and accurately as you can.

 - What substances do you use?
 How much do you drink or use drugs?

 Just as a doctor wants to know the duration of your illness to prescribe the correct medicine, addiction professionals need to know what they’re dealing with.
 While it may be tempting to minimize your drug or alcohol usage, it’s unnecessary and may get in the way of your progress.